NCERT Solutions for Class 11 Chemistry Chapter 7 - Redox Reactions

 $2I^{-}\rightarrow I_{2}+2e^{-}$

-equalising the no. of electrons by multiplying the oxidation half by 3 and reduction half by 2 and then add it.
+equalising the no. of electrons by multiplying the oxidation half by 3 and the reduction half by 2, and then adding them.

 Question 7.18(b) Balance the following redox reactions by ion – electron method